MichielNoback/vakomschrijvingen_bioinformatica/thema-01/chemie1.md

 ### Literatuur en andere bronnen

 **Literatuur**
-- General, organic and biochemistry, 8th ed.
-(2014), K.J.
+- General, organic and biochemistry, 9th ed.
+(2017), K.J.
 Denniston, J.J.
 Topping; R.L.
 Caret, McGrawHill.
     - C2: The structure of the atom and the periodic table
     - C3: Structure and properties of ionic and covalent compounds
     - C4: Calculations and the chemical equation
-    - C8.5: Oxidation-reduction processes
+    - C18: Protein structure and function
 - Chemie 1 Studiewijzer bij hoofdstuk 4 (Beschikbaar op blackboard.)

 **Web**